-Regal Home Health, Regal Care Management, and Regal Concierge all provide compassionate, experienced and professional caregivers and care managers to individuals in need of medical and non-medical health care services, as well as assistance with daily personal needs.
+Regal Home Health, Regal Care Management, and Regal Concierge all provide compassionate, experienced and professional clinicians, caregivers, and care managers to individuals in need of private duty nursing, medical and non-medical health care services, as well as assistance with daily personal needs.

-Going above and beyond industry standards for over 12 years has made Regal the “provider of choice” for individuals and families for private duty home health and care management in South Florida.
-Since 2003, Regal has assisted Physicians, Attorneys, Trust Officers and Guardians in handling every aspect of their clients’ needs, no matter what the setting – home, hospital, or assisted living facility.
-Regal also serves as a resource to Social Workers, Discharge Planners, Referral Coordinators, Assisted Living and Rehabilitation Facilities in arranging services for patients who may benefit from private duty care.
+Going above and beyond industry standards for almost 15 years has made Regal the “provider of choice” for individuals and families for private duty home health and care management in South Florida.
+Regal’s RNs, LPNs, Certified Case Managers, Certified Dementia Practitioners and Geriatric Professionals have assisted Physicians, Attorneys, Trust Officers and Guardians in handling every aspect of their clients’ needs whether pre- or post-surgery, housebound, in the hospital, or in an assisted living facility.

 Owned and operated by a clinician, Regal Home Health is a licensed, nationally accredited, private duty home health agency serving Palm Beach, Broward, and Martin Counties.
 Regal is not a nurse registry, and not a referral service or franchise.
-Regal Care Management and Regal Concierge provide services throughout South Florida.
+Regal Care Management and Regal Concierge can provide services throughout South Florida or nationwide.

-Look to Regal 24 hours a day, 7 days a week, for access to services, advocacy and emotional support that will enable you or a loved one to live life with independence and dignity.
-Contact us using our handy contact form, telephone 888-499-8382, or send an email to firstname.lastname@example.org.
+Look to Regal 24 hours a day, 365 days a year, for access to services, advocacy and emotional support that will enable you or a loved one to live life with independence and dignity.
+Contact us using our handy contact form, or telephone 888-499-8382, or send an email to firstname.lastname@example.org.